-Jersey City schools to close early due to excessive heat
+Several New Jersey schools to close early due to excessive heat

-JERSEY CITY — The Jersey City schools will close early Monday because of excessive heat, the district announced Sunday.
+JERSEY CITY — The schools in New Jersey will close early Monday because of excessive heat.

+Schools in Jersey City, Edison and Paterson will announced Sunday they will be having early dismissals.

-Schools will close at 12:45 p.m., and there will also be no after school programs or CASPER programs.
+Jersey City schools will close at 12:45 p.m., and there will also be no after school programs or CASPER programs, the district announced Sunday.

+Edison public schools will end classes anywhere between 11 a.m. and 1:30 p.m. depending on the students' year, for school hours, click here.

+Paterson public schools will also have early dismissal for students at 1:10 p.m. and a 1:30 p.m. dismissal for staff.

 A heat advisory was issued for parts of New Jersey and Westchester County for Monday from 11 a.m. to 8 p.m., with heat index values expected to hit 100 in the afternoon.